Emergency Disaster Relief

 By going the extra mile and organising an event to raise funds for ShelterBox, you’re helping us reach disaster-affected families all around the world.

 Volunteering at ShelterBox

 Every volunteer is instrumental in providing shelter to families after disaster, wherever they are in the world.
-Find out about them and how you can get involved here.
+Find out how you can get involved here.

 Where we're working